charliehur/cm-bot-ui/README.md

-# 4wiqcap bot ui
+# CM bot ui

-streamlit powered ui for playing with the 4wiqcap assistant
+streamlit powered ui for playing with the data platform assistant